Estates Development Framework

 The future of our UK estate

-The University of Nottingham appointed Gleeds Management Services in 2019 to carry out an Estate Development Framework (EDF) exercise in parallel to, and following, the publication of the University Strategy in December 2019.
+The university appointed Gleeds Management Services in 2019 to carry out an Estate Development Framework (EDF) exercise in parallel to, and following, the publication of the University Strategy in December 2019.
 The Estate Development Framework (EDF) has been developed as a clear, dynamic and viable long term vision for the University Estate.
-It sets out the principles by which the University should plan future development, re-modelling and management of its campuses and wider estate.
+It sets out the principles by which the university should plan future development, re-modelling and management of its campuses and wider estate.

 The formulation of the framework has been an iterative and consultative process involving a wide spectrum of stakeholders and has taken into account site specific opportunities and constraints.

 The EDF was developed with expert input from MCW Architects – appointed as Lead Consultant and Masterplanner - alongside a full consultant team managed by Gleeds Management Services.

 The university’s campuses are central to its sustained growth and attractiveness and we know they are hugely important to the attraction and recruitment of staff and students.
 Our campuses are known for their green spaces, hidden corners, diversity of landscape, planting and architecture and are home to over 4,000 students and staff.
 We are fortunate to have these fantastic resources as we plan ahead for the future needs of our university.
 We know, through consultation on the University Strategy, that sustainability is incredibly important to us all and our campuses demonstrate some highly regarded examples of best practice.
 The guiding vision for the Estate Development Framework (EDF) is “Evolution without a carbon footprint”.

 Our current and past students, and staff, have a strong emotional connection with the campuses on which they were taught and an affinity with how we will develop them in the future.